qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 The entries in the :guilabel:`Shadow` menu are the same as for point and line layers.

-In the :guilabel:`Placement` menu you find special settings for polygon layers.
+In the :guilabel:`Placement` menu you find special settings for polygon layers (see Figure_labels_3_ ).
 |radiobuttonon| :guilabel:`Offset from centroid`, |radiobuttonoff| :guilabel:`Horizontal (slow)`,
 |radiobuttonoff| :guilabel:`Around centroid`, |radiobuttonoff| :guilabel:`Free` and
 |radiobuttonoff| :guilabel:`Using perimeter` are possible.
 	In the |radiobuttonon| :guilabel:`Offset from centroid` settings you can define if the centroid is |radiobuttonon| :guilabel:`visible polygon` or |radiobuttonoff| :guilabel:`whole polygon`.
 	That means that either the centroid is used for the polygon you can see on the map or the centroid is used for the whole polygon, no matter if you can see the whole feature on the map.
 	You can place your label with the quadrants here and define offset and rotation.
 	The |radiobuttonoff| :guilabel:`Around centroid` setting makes it possible to place the label around the centroid with a certain distance.
 Again, you can define |radiobuttonon| :guilabel:`visible polygon` or |radiobuttonoff| :guilabel:`whole polygon` for the centroid.
 	With the |radiobuttonoff| :guilabel:`Using perimeter` settings you can define a position and a distance for the label.
 For the position |checkbox| :guilabel:`Above line`, |checkbox| :guilabel:`On line`,
 	|checkbox| :guilabel:`Below line` and |checkbox| :guilabel:`Line orientation dependend position` are possible.

-and the scale-based visibility (see Figure_labels_3_ ).
-Use the :guilabel:`Advanced` tab for label placement, label distance and labeling priority.
-Define if every part of a multipart feature is to be labeled, suppress labeling of features and wrap labels on characters here.
-Use :guilabel:`Data defined settings` for attribute-based or database-connection-based settings.
+The entries in the :guilabel:`Rendering` menu are the same as for line layers.
+You can also use :guilabel:`Suppress labeling of features smaller than` in the :guilabel:`Feature options`.

 .. if features act as obstacles for labels or not